clojure/tools.namespace/README.md

 you run your REPL.
 Because namespaces are removed when reloading, all your past definitions are lost.
-Either keep your REPL in a namespace which has no file associated with it, such as `user`, or put all your REPL definitions in a "scratch" namespace that can be reloaded.
+Either keep your REPL in a namespace which has no file associated with it, such as `user`, or put all your REPL definitions in a file so that they can be reloaded.

 **Fully-qualified names:** Be careful when using fully-qualified symbol names without namespace aliases (`require` with no `:as`).
 If